iaifi/iaifi.github.io/code-of-conduct.md

 : The Code of Conduct bars discrimination based on someone’s religion; this also covers discrimination based on other sincerely held religious, ethical, or moral beliefs \(as defined [here](https://www.eeoc.gov/religious-discrimination)\).

 *veteran status*
-: Whether someone has formerly served in the military or intends to serve in the military.
+: The Code of Conduct bars discrimination based on whether someone is serving, has formerly served, or intends to serve in the (United States) military.